Combining Physics-based and Data-driven Modeling for Building Energy Systems: Methodology

 \subsection{Physics-based models}

 As our physics-based model, we utilize the widely recognized open-access building simulation software EnergyPlus (EP) \cite{energyplus} to construct a comprehensive building energy model, as depicted in Figure~\ref{fig:energyplus}.
 EnergyPlus simulates the building and its subsystems using a system of differential equations.
 These modules include equations for the building envelope, indoor heat balance, mass balance, HVAC fluid dynamics, lighting system, window performance, and weather conditions.
 To set-up the EP model, the building geometry and physical parameters are curated from the building documentation and provided in an Intermediate Data Format file.
-Alongside weather data formatted in the EnergyPlus weather file, these inputs allow the internal simulation manager to accurately simulate the building's dynamics behavior.
+Alongside weather data formatted in the EnergyPlus weather file, these inputs allow the internal simulation manager to accurately simulate the building's dynamics behaviour.
 Once the multi-zone building model is set up, its parameters are calibrated by aligning the real target variable with the simulation output using the sensor data from the building and individual rooms.
-This procedure ensures accurate simulation of temperature dynamics within the building.
+This procedure ensures accurate simulation of thermodynamics within the building.
 In case of less detailed building information, an archetypal EnergyPlus model can be constructed.
-For this purpose, we use the archetype framework Cesar-P \cite{cesarp} for automated model construction.
+For this purpose, we use the archetype framework Cesar-P \cite{cesar, cesarp} for automated model construction.
+On the basis of building footprint, height, year of construction and building type, the Cesar-P framework constructs a suitable archetypal Energyplus model with pre-defined material and geometry settings.